abilandz/PH8124/Lecture_4/Lecture_4.md

 ### 5. Arithmetic in **Bash** <a name="arithmetic"></a>
-We have already seen that, whatever is typed first in the terminal and before the next empty character is encountered, **Bash** will try to interpreted as command, function, etc. For this reason, we cannot do directly arithmetic in **Bash**.
+We have already seen that, whatever is typed first in the terminal and before the next empty character is encountered, **Bash** will try to interpret as command, function, etc. For this reason, we cannot do directly arithmetic in **Bash**.
 For instance:

 ```bash
 $ 1+1